Thu, 04 Oct 2018 10:28 - Updated Thu, 04 Oct 2018 12:10

 On his turn, the MOWCA general secretary, Alain Michel Luvambano, explained that during the seminar participants will analyse the draft-resolution on the autonomization of merchant navies, which is going to be submitted to the Ministries of Transport of each member state for approval and then be adopted at the 15th General Assembly to happen in 2019, in Ghana.

-London - Brent crude for December delivery opened low on Thursday in the London Futures Market, with the barrel being traded at USD 85.96, with a variation of 0.33% in relation to the previous session.
+London - Brent crude for December delivery opened high on Monday in the London Futures Market, with the barrel being traded at USD 79.85, with a variation of 0.07% in relation to the previous session.